 Template Select Entities

-Template Selects create an entity that acts like an Input Select Helper in the front end and like an automation behind the scenes.
-Their options can either be a static list or a dynamic list created by a template.
-Often a helper entity will be required to store the state value for the Template Select, either Input Text and Trigger-based Template Sensors can be used.
+Template Selects create an entity that acts like an Input Select Helper in the front end, but more like an automation behind the scenes.
+Their options list can be either static or dynamically generated by a template.
+Often, a helper entity will be required to store the state value for the Template Select.
+Either Input Text or Trigger-based Template Sensors can be used for this purpose.

 Template Selects in place of an automation

-This Template Select is used to switch sources on an old stereo receiver.
-The select_option sequence below saves the selected value to an Input Text helper and passes it along to a script that handles sending IR commands to the stereo receiver.
+In the following example, a Select is used to switch sources on an old stereo receiver.
+The select_option sequence shown below saves the selected value to an Input Text helper and passes it along to a script that handles sending IR commands to the stereo receiver.

 template: